-Chlorine Removal in Chula Vista, CA.
+Chlorine & Chloramine Removal in Chula Vista, CA.

-Chlorine Removal for Chula Vista homes, done by licensed San Diego County technicians.
+Chlorine Removal for Chula Vista homes, done by experienced San Diego County technicians.
 San Diego treats its water with chloramine, a compound of chlorine and ammonia used by many large water utilities because it persists longer in the distribution system than free chlorine.
 The EPA regulates chloramine as an approved disinfectant in drinking water, but that persistence means the disinfectant is still active in your tap water.

 San Diego County, including the Sweetwater Authority and Otay Water District supply serving Chula Vista, treats with chloramine rather than free chlorine.
-Chloramine requires catalytic carbon media — not standard activated carbon — to break down effectively at the whole-house level.
+Chloramine requires catalytic carbon media, not standard activated carbon, to break down effectively at the whole-house level.
 Our whole-house systems use catalytic carbon as the primary media stage, which means every tap in a filtered Chula Vista home, from the kitchen to the showers to the washing machine, delivers water without the flat disinfectant taste that chloraminated supply carries.

 - Free in-home water test confirming your disinfectant type, chlorine or chloramine, and baseline levels